1892-93 Cup success

 Another group of Irishmen, Broxburn Shamrock, hosted the final preliminary game before the first round proper of the Scottish Cup.
 Thistle were the better team, but Broxburn seemed to have more determination.
 After losing early goals Thistle dominated and pulled the game back to 3-3, only to lose another late goal, a minute from time, to go out of the competition.
 Shamrock went on to reach the semi final before losing to eventual winners Queen’s Park.

-Poor weather limited the football calendar for November and December, with just a couple of friendlies played – a 1-1 draw with Battlefield, and a 2-0 win over reigning Alliance champions Linthouse.
+Poor weather limited the football calendar for November and December, with just a few friendlies played – two 1-0 wins over Battlefield, and a 0-2 defeat from reigning Alliance champions Linthouse.

 New Year saw Thistle in Belfast, and the Ulster Football News looked forward to the visit – “The Partick Thistle are a team which on several occasions have taught Belfast clubs a lesson in football”.
 A meagre attendance saw Thistle record a 5-3 win over Cliftonville, with goals from Paul, Stewart and Currie.
 A better crowd turned out for a game at Solitude against Zingari – a Belfast representative XI.
 Thistle again won, this time by 3-1 with goals from Paul and Stewart.
 The second goal was described thus – “… carried with a big rush, the Scottish forwards, the Irish goalkeeper, the leather, and every other movable article within reach going through.”.
 The Irish goalie mentioned was Tom Scott who joined Thistle for a short spell in 1898.